Overcoming Obstacles to Making Disciples in Our Networks:

 Conclusion: A Call to Repentance, Faith, and Obedience

-The rhythm of Word, prayer, fasting, serving, seeking, inviting, gathering, and coaching is simple and deeply biblical.
-When any part is neglected, the pattern slows or stops.
-But when believers return to Jesus, depend on the Spirit, and take one faithful step within their relational networks, God brings surprising fruit.
+At the center of disciple-making is love for God and love for others, expressed through a simple and deeply biblical rhythm of obedience.
+As believers remain devoted to loving God through the Word, prayer, and fasting, and loving others through serving, seeking, inviting, gathering, and equipping, disciple-making becomes both faithful and sustainable.
+When any part of this rhythm is neglected, love grows thin and the pattern slows or stops.
+But when believers return to Jesus, depend on the Spirit, and take faithful steps within their relational networks, God brings surprising fruit.

 Our first step is not to do more, but to return to Christ in repentance and trust.
-We confess where we have avoided his mission or relied on our own strength.
-We ask the Father to renew our courage, strengthen our love, and give us one person to serve, pray for, or invite.
-As we take simple steps of obedience, disciples make disciples, churches strengthen and multiply, and the name of Jesus is honored in households and cities.
+We confess where our love for God has grown cold or where our love for others has been withheld through fear, distraction, or self-reliance.
+We ask the Father to renew our love, strengthen our faith, and direct us toward one person to serve, pray for, or invite.
+As we respond in simple obedience, disciples make disciples, churches are strengthened and multiplied, and the name of Jesus is honored in households, neighborhoods, and cities.